convox/docs/docs/help/troubleshooting.md

 Some good places to search are:

-- this site, via [google](https://www.google.com/search?q=site%3Adocs.convox.com) or the search box above
+- this site, via the search box on in the sidebar
 - visit our [Community Forum](https://community.convox.com/)

 If you still need help, feel free to: